 Choose plants that like it on the dry side

-There are many plants that aren’t big drinkers and will happily be watered less frequently even during the height of Summer.
-Mediterranean herbs are a very good example and you can find herb gardens in the Muddy Trowel shop containing rosemary, thyme, sage and more.
+Many plants aren’t big drinkers and will happily be watered less frequently, even during the height of Summer.
+Mediterranean herbs are a very good example – you can find herb gardens in the Muddy Trowel shop containing rosemary, thyme, sage and more.

 The larger the pot, the greater the volume of water it can absorb into the soil and the less often you need to water it, albeit, when you do, give it a really good drenching!
 If you aren’t using one of the Muddy Trowel pots for your plants, always make sure there is a drainage hole in the base of your container, so excess water can drain away, preventing your plants from becoming waterlogged.

 Watch out: for blocked drainage holes that can get filled with compost.
-To avoid this, place a few tiles or pieces of broken ceramic or terracotta pots at an angle over the drainage hole, to stop the compost falling down the hole and blocking it up.
+To avoid this, place a few tiles or pieces of broken ceramic or terracotta pots at an angle over the drainage hole to stop the compost from falling down the hole and blocking it up.

 Dress up your pots

-The effect of covering the compost or soil with a layer of mulch is to reduce the evaporation of water from the surface and preventing it drying out.
-It helps the soil to remain absorbent to water and has the added bonus of suppressing weeds growing.
+Covering the compost or soil with a layer of mulch reduces the evaporation of water from the surface, preventing it from drying out.
+It helps the soil remain absorbent and has the added bonus of suppressing weed growth.
 It can also look beautifully decorative, depending on what you use.

 Make your pots social

-Placing your containers together in a friendly group can not only look fantastically abundant and colourful, it’s a beneficial thing to do for your plants.
+Placing your containers together in a friendly group can not only look fantastically abundant and colourful, but it’s also a beneficial thing to do for your plants.
 It helps the plants create a little micro-climate where they control the temperature and to some extent, the humidity around them.
-It also helps protect more tender plants from cooler nights.
-It also makes watering for you easier, because they are located in the same place and you don’t have to lug a heavy watering can too far.
+It also helps protect more tender plants from cooler nights and makes watering easier for you, because they are located in the same place, and you don’t have to lug a heavy watering can too far.

 Saucers for pots

-In months when it’s very hot and dry, it can be highly effective to place a saucer under your pot that you can add water to in the morning and the moisture will be pulled up from the base of the pot towards the roots of the plant.
+In months when it’s sweltering and dry, it can be highly effective to place a saucer under your pot that you can add water to in the morning, and the moisture will be pulled up from the base of the pot towards the roots of the plant.
 It will also encourage your plants to develop deeper roots to reach the water.

 Become a sunrise or sunset waterer

 Only mad dogs and Englishmen water in the midday sun.
-In fact, the best time to water your plants is before midday and ideally early morning as the sun is rising.
-Your plants will be waking up to a new day (and hopefully good weather during Summer) so by watering at the start of the day, you are setting them up perfectly.
+The best time to water your plants is before midday and ideally early morning as the sun is rising.
+Your plants will be waking up to a new day (and hopefully good weather during Summer), so by watering at the start of the day, you are setting them up perfectly.

-However, if you aren’t a morning person, it is fine to do watering in the evening throughout Summer and it can be a great way to unwind and decompress after work, whilst you enjoy the sunset.
+However, if you aren’t a morning person, it’s fine to do watering in the evening throughout Summer, and it can be a great way to unwind and decompress after work, whilst you enjoy the sunset.

-Watch out: watering in the evening as temperatures start to drop and evenings become colder in Autumn.
-This can leave your plants feeling cold and damp overnight and could make them more susceptible to infections and diseases.
+Watch out: watering in the evening as temperatures start to drop and evenings become colder in Autumn, can leave your plants feeling cold and damp overnight and could make them more susceptible to infections and diseases.